Dear LightHouse Community,

 As we stood in lower camp and the sun peeked out of the smoky clouds, a few local birds began to sing.
 There have been some squirrel sightings already, and, ironically, an unusual number of rattlesnakes have been on the move, displaced from their homes.
 The disturbed and newly-sunny hillsides may also be ideal for poison oak in the early years after the fire.
-We’ll need naturalists, botanists and those willing to get their hands dirty by removing unwanted plants and weeds as we beautify, landscape and care for camp’s new ground cover because they will be building a new home, while planing and Choosing the right house plan for you.
+We’ll need naturalists, botanists and those willing to get their hands dirty by removing unwanted plants and weeds as we beautify, landscape and care for camp’s new ground cover, because they will be building a new home for our onsite staff and the many animals who inhabited the camp.

 For most of camp, the system is dust.
 All of those clever Wi-Fi access points we set up over the last year or two also don’t exist.
 It’s going to take wave after wave of volunteers and craftspeople to build things back even better.

 Sometimes it’s the enormity of the little things that are gone that got to me.
-Beds, mattresses and bedding for 120 kids vanished without a trace.
-Dozens of dressers, chairs, desks and well-used campfire seating.
+Beds, mattresses and bedding for 120 kids vanished without a trace, along with dozens of dressers, chairs, desks and well-used campfire seating.
 Beloved cabin and trail signs and nature boxes evaporated.
 These are the things that blind people touched and benefited from every day.
 We’ll now start to build beautiful warm things for generations of campers to come.

 And build it we will.
 I was met on property by Napa County Supervisor Ryan Gregory.
 As we walked through treacherous lower camp I asked him how property owners like us can possibly pay for all the debris removal or the felling of dangerous weakened trees.
 He said there are county programs that may be slow in operation, but they will come.